My Metal Detectors

 If you are a beginner Deus user, you can get such knowledge from my write-ups on the Deus all compiled in this directory - Articles on XP Deus Metal Detector and Accessories

-Teknetics T2+ (2019 - present)
+• Teknetics T2+ (2019 - present)

-If this metal detector's weight was as little as that of the XP Deus, my girlfriend would use it on a regular basis.
-When she tried it at several so-called "searched out" hunt sites, she could not believe how well the T2+ locked onto non-ferrous targets partially masked by iron.
+After experimenting with and testing the T2+ for two seasons, I can responsibly state that this is the most capable and versatile metal detector among all single-frequency mid-range detectors on the today's market.
+In the number of good finds, the T2+ certainly beats its younger and more expensive 'cousin' - the Fisher F75+ (see below).
+When my girlfriend tried the T2+ at several so-called "searched out" hunt sites, she could not believe how well the T2+ locked onto non-ferrous targets partially masked by iron.
 Some of these targets had previously been missed by several advanced detectors.

 I did a little modification to the T2+'s upper shaft to attach a dust- and moisture-proof case for the wireless transmitter.
 This modification enabled me to make the headphones operation wireless (see detailes in my tutorial - The Best Way to Mount a Wireless Headphone Transmitter onto Your Land Metal Detector).
 After years of being spoiled by the fully wireless Deus, I could not go back to wired headphones which would limit my maneuverability and cause unnecessary irritation.

-Fisher F75+ (2019-2021)
+• Fisher F75+ (2019-2021)

 Since the F75+ is designed as a gold-prospecting detector (I do not think so given the F75+'s low operating frequency of 13kHz), it is super-sensitive to small non-ferrous, low-conductive targets.
 However, what I discovered during comparative field-testing of the F75+ against the T2+ was the F75+'s slower 'Recovery Speed' incorporated into its most used search modes compared to those of the T2+.

 The T2+ beat the F75+ in the number of good finds at all those trashy sites where the F75+'s 'FA' mode was not proper to use, but the appropriate, normally used search modes were too slow to separate targets.
-Unfortunately, such hunt sites are the majority in our locality.
+Unfortunately, such hunt sites are the majority in my locality.

 The F75+ proved to be efficient only when separating good and bad signals with the 'FA' mode at super trashy sites, and when detecting "fringe" coin-sized and larger targets with the 'bP' mode at hunt sites with zero to moderate iron junk content.
-Also, the F75+ turned out to be an effective deep seeker when operated in the 'CL' search mode or 'Static All-Metal' operating mode.
+Also, the F75+ turned out to be an effective deep seeker when operated in the 'CL' search mode or 'Motion All-Metal' operating mode.

 In regard to ergonomics, I enjoyed using this detector.
 The F75+'s body is so well balanced that I did not get any arm or shoulder fatigue after six hours of swinging it even with a large 13" search coil attached.
 Not to mention the long battery life of 40 hours with four AA batteries powering this metal detector!